All about land snails

 Snail’s body

-A snail’s body is soft and, like that of an earthworm, lacks a spine or other bones.
+A snail’s body is soft and, like an earthworm’s, lacks a spine or other bones.
 It’s divided into three parts:

 • Head